Consensus Monte Carlo for Random Subsets using Shared Anchors: Introduction

 A convenient way to represent random subsets, in clustering as well as in feature allocation, is as a binary matrix $\Ab$ with $A_{ik}=1$ indicating that experimental unit $i$ is a member in the $k$-th random subset.
 Feature allocation for $n$ experimental units into an unknown number $K$ of subsets then takes the form of a prior $p(\Ab)$ for a random binary $(n \times K$) matrix $\Ab$ with a random number of columns.
 Similarly, a random partition becomes a prior $p(\Ab)$ with exactly one non-zero element in each row, and a random number $K$ of columns, $1 \leq K \leq n$.
 An important feature of BNP clustering and feature allocation models is that they do not require an {\em a prior} specification of the number of subsets, (clusters or features).
 An important limitation is the requirement for intensive posterior simulation.
 Implementation of posterior inference by MCMC simulation is usually not scalable to large datasets.

-Several approaches have been proposed to overcome these computational limitations in general big data problems, not restricted to BNP models. \cite{huang2005sampling} proposed CMC algorithms that distribute data to multiple machines, each of which runs a separate MCMC simulation in parallel.
-Various ways of consolidating simulations from these local posteriors have been proposed. \cite{scott2016bayes} combined the local posterior draws by weighted averages. \cite{neiswanger2013asymptotically} and \cite{white2015piecewise} proposed parametric, semiparametric and nonparametric approaches to approximate the full posterior density as the product of local posterior densities. \cite{wang2013parallelizing} introduced the Weierstrass sampler which applies a Weierstrass transform to each local posterior. \cite{minsker2014scalable} found the geometric median of local posterior distributions using a reproducing kernel Hilbert space embedding. \cite{rabinovich2015variational} developed a variational Bayes algorithm that optimizes over aggregation functions to achieve a better approximation to the full posterior.
-All but the method by \cite{rabinovich2015variational} are specifically designed to aggregate global parameters.
+Several approaches have been proposed to overcome these computational limitations in general big-data problems, not necessarily restricted to BNP models. \cite{huang2005sampling} proposed CMC algorithms that distribute data to multiple machines, each of which runs a separate MCMC simulation in parallel.
+Various ways of consolidating simulations from these local posteriors have been proposed. \cite{scott2016bayes} combined the local posterior draws by weighted averages. \cite{neiswanger2013asymptotically} and \cite{white2015piecewise} proposed parametric, semiparametric and nonparametric approaches to approximate the full posterior density as the product of local posterior densities. \cite{wang2013parallelizing} introduced the Weierstrass sampler which applies a Weierstrass transform to each local posterior. \cite{minsker2014scalable} found the geometric median of local posterior distributions using a reproducing kernel Hilbert space embedding. \cite{rabinovich2015variational} proposed a variational Bayes algorithm that optimizes over aggregation functions to achieve a better approximation to the full posterior. \bch Recently, \cite{entezari2018likelihood} introduced the likelihood inflating sampling algorithm (LISA) as a clever alternative to CMC.
+Instead of raising the prior to a fractional power as in CMC, LISA inflates the likelihood so that each local posterior is a close representation of the whole-data posterior. \ech All but the method by \cite{rabinovich2015variational} are specifically designed to aggregate global parameters.
 However, local parameters i.e., parameters that are indexed by experimental units, such as cluster assignment and latent feature allocation are also of great importance in big data analytics.
 Even though the method by \cite{rabinovich2015variational} can be used to aggregate local structures such as cluster assignment, it assumes the number of clusters is fixed a priori, which limits it applicability.
 Our contribution is to bridge this gap in the literature.